 April 20th: In bed trying to sleep, Evelyn Erickson hears her son Roky "screaming" and "talking gibberish" outside.
 This is considered the first real psychotic episode for Roky.
 Early in the morning, he is taken to an emergency psychiatrist, the beginning of Roky's fateful involvement with the Texas psychiatric police state.
 Tommy is still trying to settle on a concept for the album.
 He begins exploring Gnostic Christianity and writes a mysterious chant called "Jerusalem (Supersonic Highway)" which is performed a few times in a rather desultory fashion.

-May & June: As spring passes into summer, International Artists rejects Stacey's "Someday My Love" as the B-side and decides to replace it with a Buddy Holly cover outtake from 1966.
-Stacey does more work in the studio in May and June, though it is not certain what is produced here except the controversial horn overdubs on "Never Another," "Livin' On," and "Dr. Doom."
+May & June: As spring passes into summer, International Artists rejects Stacy's "Someday My Love" as the B-side and decides to replace it with a Buddy Holly cover outtake from 1966.
+Stacy does more work in the studio in May and June, though it is not certain what is produced here except the controversial horn overdubs on "Never Another," "Livin' On," and "Dr. Doom."
 These were laid down by two trombonists and one trumpeter from the Houston Symphony Orchestra, on Danny Thomas's invitation.

 June: International Artists releases "May the Circle Remain Unbroken" b/w "I'm Gonna Love You Too" (the Buddy Holly cover).

 July: Still impatient with the way the third album is developing, International Artists begins production on the fake Live album.
 Duke Davis drifts out of the band and is replaced by the returning Ronnie Leatherman.
-The band fragments further when, behind Stacey's back, Tommy and Roky attempt to relocate the band to San Francisco with a new rhythm section.
+The band fragments further when, behind Stacy's back, Tommy and Roky attempt to relocate the band to San Francisco with a new rhythm section.

 August: In a final run at the 3rd album by the Sutherland/Leatherman/Thomas trio, 7 new songs are recorded.
 "Down by the River," "Scarlet and the Gold," and "With You" are keepers.
 "Someday My Love" uses a new set of lyrics by Tommy Hall and becomes "Til Then."
 Ensemble vocals by all three members are laid down.
 In the meantime, the fake live album is released.

 September 26th: The third album is declared finished and in the can.
-Stacey gives it the title Bull of the Woods, reflecting the resiliency and determination it took for him to get the project done.
+Stacy gives it the title Bull of the Woods, reflecting the resiliency and determination it took for him to get the project done.

 February: "Livin' On" b/w "Scarlet and the Gold" is released as an advance single.

-March: Bull of the Woods is released. "[Stacey's cover concept] was to portray the band's Texas heritage by using the silhouette of a longhorn bull to similar effect as the familiar representation of the proud Spanish bull.
+March: Bull of the Woods is released. "[Stacy's cover concept] was to portray the band's Texas heritage by using the silhouette of a longhorn bull to similar effect as the familiar representation of the proud Spanish bull.
 [Rather clueless International Artists label head Bill] Dillard took the title literally and lifted an image of a bull's head poking through a wooden fence, from a steakhouse menu he swiped."
 The record barely sells at all but its deep haunting sounds are still "livin' on".....

 Posted by Larry at 9:03 PM